Andrew Jackson Jr.: Education and marriage

 When his mother died and his father was elected president in 1828, he periodically visited Washington—where he was considered popular, socially adept, and handsome—before returning to Nashville to manage The Hermitage and his father's business affairs.
-Jackson, an inveterate busybody and matchmaker, frequently inquired about or suggested prospective brides for Junior in his letters home.
+Jackson frequently inquired about or suggested prospective brides for Junior in his letters home.
 Jackson did not attend his son's wedding to Sarah Yorke Jackson, sending nephew Ralph Earl in his stead, and sending the bride a pearl ring that contained a lock of his hair.
 President Jackson also gave Sarah Yorke a legally enslaved girl named Gracy to serve as her ladies' maid, sponsored an expansion of the Hermitage for the young couple and paid for $2,000 in new furniture.
 Giving Gracy, or any enslaved person, as a gift to his son and daughter-in-law "kept valuable commodities within the extended white family, giving the next generation opportunities for greater wealth and status by providing additional labor both in the home and in clearing land and increasing crop production."